wesleyduff/microservicesNode/README.md

     **B**. update connection string in sports with the new password and your monogodb kubernetes service name.

 Proceed...
-- `$ kubectl apply -f ./minikube.deploy.yml`
+- `$ kubectl apply -f ./local/local_deploy.yaml`
-This may take a while, this command downloads all of the docker containers from the internet.
-You can type in `$ kubectl get pods` to make sure all are running and not still in creation.
+The deployment is using the docker containers from your local environment.

 Next, type this in your terminal and the browser will go to the main page
-- `$ minikube service api-gateway`
+- `$ minikube service expressproxy-svc`